lucidchain/docs/docs/Contributing/Lucid Chain backend/Lucid Chain backend.md

 This part of the project is ***currently empty***.
 Here we will find all lucid chain tests in the future.

 <Disclaimer>
 This section is always open to contributions because it is very important and until now no formal testing has been added.
-In future Lucid Chain versions we will include tests, as it is an essential feature for preserve reliability when adding changes.
+In future Lucid chain versions we will include tests, as it is an essential feature for preserve reliability when adding changes.
 </Disclaimer>

 ## uploads directory